 Why?
 No idea.

-TJ likes to hang out in the front window and watch the world go by.
+The Boy likes to hang out in the front window and watch the world go by.
 Fortunately we live on a very quiet street, so his world consists mostly of squirrels and the occasional neighbor.

 Got the dining room wall decorated the way I like it, finally.
 The hooks were an awesome deal at Real Deal Decor and I used a Groupon.
 It may take me another four years or so, but I WILL get this house looking like the decorations happened on purpose!